-

 The following definitions apply in this Article:

-(2) Commission. – The North Carolina Healing Arts Commission, as established pursuant to G.S.
+(2) Board. – The North Carolina Board of Integrative Therapies, as established pursuant to G.S.
 90‑750.3.

-(4) Healing arts profession. – Any of the professions listed in G.S.
+(4) Integrative therapies profession. – Any of the professions listed in G.S.
 90‑750.8.

 § 90‑750.3.
-North Carolina Healing Arts Commission; composition; terms; compensation.
+North Carolina Board of Integrative Therapies; composition; terms; compensation.

 (2) One music therapist appointed by the Speaker of the House of Representatives.

-(3) One reflexologist appointed by the Governor.
+(3) One art therapist appointed by the Governor.

 (4) One music therapist appointed by the Governor.

-(5) One member of the public appointed by the Governor.
+(6) One member of the public appointed by the Governor.

-(b) Vacancies. – Any vacancies on the Commission shall be filled by the appointing authority as provided in subsection (a) of this section, except that any vacancy in appointments by the General Assembly shall be filled in accordance with G.S.
+(b) Vacancies. – Any vacancies on the Board shall be filled by the appointing authority as provided in subsection (a) of this section, except that any vacancy in appointments by the General Assembly shall be filled in accordance with G.S.
 120‑122.
 Individuals appointed to fill vacancies shall serve until the normal expiration of the term they were appointed to fill.

 (c) Qualifications. –